Ayana/dev-env/README.md

 # Simple boilerplate using gulp 4

 A simple boilerplate with Sass using <a href="https://gulpjs.com/">gulp</a>.
-Made for static website projects which are not available to use modern frameworks.
-For example, small companies' websites, WordPress templates, etc.
+Made for static website projects which are not available to use modern frameworks. ex. small companies' websites, WordPress templates, etc.

 ### Package List